ipfs-inactive/blog/content/post/072-js-ipfs-0.39.md

 ... output shows the difference between the old config and the new
  ```

-You may need to restart your daemon for changes to take effect.
+You will need to restart your daemon for changes to take effect.

 Profiles can also be applied on init: